jaewoong1/SRIT_Style-guided-I2I-translation/README.md

-# Official Pytorch Implementation - SRIT
+# Official Pytorch Implementation - SRIT (AAAI 2022)

 > Official code for the paper : [Style-Guided and Disentangled Representation for Robust Image-to-Image translation]()